modernweb-dev/rocket/site/pages/10--docs/20--basics/20--pages.rocket.md

 - `*.rocket.html` - A page with HTML content.
 - `*.rocket.js` - A page with JavaScript content.

-Feel free to choose a format for each pages that best suits its content.
+Feel free to choose a format for each page that best suits its content.

 ## File-based Routing

-Rockets uses Pages to do something called **file-based routing.** Every file in your `pages` directory becomes a page on your site, using the file name to decide the final route.
+Rocket uses Pages to do something called **file-based routing.** Every file in your `pages` directory becomes a page on your site, using the file name to decide the final route.

 ```
 site/pages/index.rocket.md        -> mysite.com/